jenzie/pac-man/features.md

 Version v4.0
 ============

-* Pacman gains bonus points.
+* Pac-man gains bonus points.

 Version v4.1

 * Save screen is added.
-* Player is given option to save name and highscore.
+* Player is given option to save name and high score.
-* Highscores are saved to a textfile.
+* High scores are saved to a textfile.

 Version v4.2

-* Option to view highscores is added.
+* Option to display high scores in a table is added.
-* Highscores are in order of most recent saves.
+* High scores are in order of most recent saves.

 Version v4.3

-* Option to sort highscores by name or score is implemented.
+* Option to sort high scores by name or score is implemented.
 * Option to sort in ascending or descending order is implemented.

 Version v5.0
 ============

-* Highscores are saved to a database and loaded upon program execution.
+* High scores are saved to a database and loaded upon program execution.

 Version v5.1